Description

 How to Install the LTX 110 mm Plug — Drilling, Embedment, Finishing

-Installation follows the standard three-step cycle: drill, insert sleeve, hammer pin.
-Drill a 10 mm hole to 40 mm depth (60 mm in aerated concrete) using impact mode on concrete and solid brick, or rotation-only mode on hollow and aerated substrates to preserve the cell structure that gives those materials their pull-out resistance.
-Clear masonry dust with three or four back-and-forth strokes at reduced speed before inserting the polyethylene sleeve until the flange sits flush with the board face, then drive the glass-fibre pin with firm, even hammer blows until the head seats fully against the sleeve collar.
+Installation follows the three-step cycle: drill, insert sleeve, hammer pin.
+Drill a 10 mm hole to 40 mm depth (60 mm in aerated concrete), using impact mode on concrete and solid brick or rotation-only mode on hollow and aerated substrates to preserve the cell structure that gives those materials their pull-out resistance.
+Clear masonry dust with three or four strokes at reduced speed, insert the polyethylene sleeve until the flange sits flush with the board face, then drive the glass-fibre pin with firm, even blows until the head seats against the sleeve collar.

-- Surface mounting (standard method): Suits 80 mm boards on new-build masonry, 50 mm boards on retrofit substrates with existing plaster.
-Fixing head sits 2–3 mm proud of the board face, ready for basecoat.
+- Surface mounting (standard method): suits 80 mm boards on new-build masonry and 50 mm on retrofit with existing plaster; the head sits 2–3 mm proud, ready for basecoat.

-- Immersed mounting (best thermal and visual result): Cut a 67 mm × 20 mm recess into the board surface with the EPS hole cutter, drill and fix as normal, then seat a graphite EPS cap flush over the head.
-Extends new-build board capacity to 90 mm and drops χ to 0.000 W/K.
+- Immersed mounting (best thermal and visual result): cut a recess with the EPS hole cutter, fix as normal, then seat a graphite EPS cap flush over the head to extend new-build board capacity to 90 mm and drop χ to 0.000 W/K.

-- Aerated concrete adjustment: Drill to 60 mm and use rotation-only mode.
-The 50 mm embedment depth maintains rated pull-out without crushing the cellular substrate.
+- Aerated concrete adjustment: drill to 60 mm and use rotation-only mode; the 50 mm embedment maintains rated pull-out without crushing the cellular substrate.

-- Mixed surface/immersed elevations: Countersink the immersed fixings first, then drill the surface-mount holes — cutter dust does not settle into open holes that way, and the workflow stays clean across reveal/main-wall transitions.
+- Mixed surface/immersed elevations: countersink the immersed fixings first, then drill the surface-mount holes, so cutter dust does not settle into open holes across reveal-to-main-wall transitions.

-- Perpendicular drilling discipline: Keep the drill square to the wall face.
-An angled hole pushes part of the expansion zone outside the structural substrate and reduces pull-out resistance below rated values.
+- Perpendicular drilling discipline: keep the drill square to the wall face, since an angled hole pushes part of the expansion zone outside the substrate and reduces pull-out.

-For full sequencing across an elevation including base-track interface, corner-zone density, and snagging inspection, the complete EWI fixings installation guide for UK projects walks each stage in order.
-To calculate exact plug counts by wind zone and building height, the fixing pattern and spacing calculation method works through worked examples aligned to ETAG 014 design loads.
+For full sequencing across an elevation — base-track interface, corner-zone density, and snagging inspection — the complete EWI fixings installation guide walks each stage.
+To calculate plug counts by wind zone and building height, the fixing pattern and spacing calculation method works through examples aligned to ETAG 014 design loads.

 How LTX 110 mm Compares to Sibling LTX Plug Lengths

 The LTX-10 range covers nine plug lengths from 70 mm to 220 mm.
-The 110 mm is the third variant by length and the most widely specified across UK domestic retrofit, with the 90 mm directly below for 50 mm boards and the 120 mm directly above for retrofit walls with thicker plaster or 80–90 mm board zones.
+The 110 mm is the third variant by length and the most widely specified across UK domestic retrofit, with the 90 mm below for 50 mm boards and the 120 mm above for retrofit walls with thicker plaster or 90 mm board zones.

 Pro Tips From UK Installers Using LTX 110 mm Plugs

-The 110 mm plug is the volume fixing on UK domestic retrofit — small habits in pack ordering and drill discipline compound across the typical 400-plug semi-detached property.
+The 110 mm plug is the volume fixing on UK domestic retrofit, and small habits in pack ordering and drill discipline compound across the typical 400-plug semi-detached property.

-- I always order two boxes plus a half for a standard semi.
-60–70 m² of wall at 6 plugs/m² central and 8 plugs/m² at corners lands at 400–480 plugs.
-Two boxes covers the central zones, the third half-box covers corners plus misdrilled-hole reserve.
-Saves a same-week reorder.
+- Order two boxes plus a half for a standard semi.
+Two boxes cover the central zones, and the third half-box covers corners plus a misdrilled-hole reserve, which saves a same-week reorder.

-- I always countersink the immersed fixings before drilling surface-mount holes on mixed elevations.
-Cutter dust falls into open drill holes and packs under the sleeve, giving false-seated plugs.
-Sequencing by mount type keeps the substrate clean.
+- Countersink the immersed fixings before drilling surface-mount holes on mixed elevations.
+Cutter dust falls into open holes and packs under the sleeve, so sequencing by mount type keeps the substrate clean.

-- I always keep the drill perpendicular on solid brick.
-An angled hole shifts the expansion zone partially outside the brick, dropping pull-out below the 0.75 kN rated value — a quiet failure that only shows up on a pull-test.
+- Keep the drill perpendicular on solid brick.
+An angled hole shifts the expansion zone partially outside the brick, dropping pull-out below the 0.75 kN rated value — a quiet issue that only shows on a pull-test.

-- I always change to rotation-only on aerated concrete and lightweight block.
-Hammer mode shatters the cellular structure; the visible powder coming back is broken cells, not just dust, and the pull-out value drops with it.
+- Change to rotation-only on aerated concrete and lightweight block.
+The visible powder returning from hammer mode is broken cells, not just dust, and the pull-out value drops with it.

-- I always pull-test one plug per 50 on retrofit substrates of unknown age or grade.
-A simple manual pull on a sample confirms the substrate delivers rated resistance before the next pallet of plugs goes up the scaffold.
+- Pull-test one plug per 50 on retrofit substrates of unknown age or grade.
+A manual pull on a sample confirms rated resistance before the next pallet goes up the scaffold.

 Is the LTX 110 mm Plug Right for Your Project?

-- Standard 80 mm EPS or XPS domestic retrofit on masonry: The 110 mm length is the matched specification for the UK's most common board thickness, paired with a graphite EPS cap for a flush thermal finish.
-The LTX-10 range covers the full substrate range from solid brick to aerated concrete.
+- Standard 80 mm EPS or XPS domestic retrofit on masonry: the 110 mm length is the matched specification for the UK's most common board thickness, paired with a graphite EPS cap for a flush thermal finish across the full substrate range from solid brick to aerated concrete.

-- Mineral wool slabs on fire-rated facades or high-rise: Steel-pin fixings are typically called up for non-combustible fixing chains under current Approved Document B guidance.
-The full fixing accessories range includes alternatives for those specifications.
+- Mineral wool slabs on fire-rated facades or high-rise: steel-pin fixings are typically called up for non-combustible fixing chains under current Approved Document B guidance.
+Matching Rockwool mineral wool slabs are stocked in the range.

-- Need 80 mm boards to go with these plugs?
-The graphite EPS insulation boards stock 80 mm in matching pack sizes, ready to pair on a single order.
+- 80 mm boards to go with these plugs: the graphite EPS insulation boards stock 80 mm in matching pack sizes, ready to pair on a single order.

 FAQ — LTX 110 mm Coverage, Compatibility, Substrate Limits